qus-jiawei/hadoop-fix/README.md

 3. then the wanted jar is locate in build/

 At last, you could put the new jar to uhp's jar role directory.Once the uhp setup the role, it woule send the patched jar to the target machine.

+for hbase and hive, you could do as the same